stefunkk/OpenStill/README.md

 # OpenStill

 Project for controlling still.
-Developed for ESP8266 (but should work for other devices).
+Developed for ESP8266.

 ## Functions